jamesread/prometheus-gmail-exporter/README.md

 ### Getting `client_secret.json`

-NOTE: Google frequently changes it's API, Web interface, and similar without much notice.
-These instructions were last tested and validated on 2024-04-14.
+**NOTE**: Google frequently changes it's API, Web interface, and similar without much notice.
+These instructions were last tested and validated on 2024-04-14 - if the instructions or screenshots don't match what you're seeing, it would be really helpful if you could raise a GitHub issue on this repository and report it.
+Thanks!

 * Go to the Google Developers API Console: https://console.developers.google.com/apis/credentials
 * In the sidebar, select **Credentials**.